NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 ### Contribution

 I welcome any contributions, recommendations or changes to the project.
-To do this, the GitHub repository would need to be cloned from GitHub and downloaded locally so it can be worked on.
+To do this, the GitHub repository would need to be cloned/forked from GitHub and downloaded locally so it can be worked on.
 Instructions on how to do this have been provided above.

 [Back to Contents.](#table-of-contents)